 The medical doctor I’ve been talking to who is wondering about vaccines and vaccine safety asked me for some vaccine safety resources.

 3 books to read if you’re wondering about vaccines

 1. How to Raise a Healthy Child In Spite of Your Doctor by Robert Mendelsohn, M.D.
 Written in 1987, the information in this book is as relevant and accurate today as it was back then.
 The late Dr. Mendelsohn was a champion of home birth, skin-to-skin after birth, and natural health techniques.
 I’ve read this book cover to cover three times.
 I also use it as a reference.
 The first time I read it I was wondering about vaccines.
 Honestly, at first I was put off by how adamant Mendelsohn is against vaccines!
 But even if you don’t agree with everything in the book, it will get you thinking.

 2. Your Baby, Your Way, which took me three years to write, is the result of over ten years of research.
 It’s a book that will help you navigate every aspect of your pregnancy, childbirth, and baby’s first year of life.
 If you’re wondering about vaccines, you can start with the chapter entitled, “Boost Your Bottom Line” (a quote from an article in a trade magazine for doctors about how to make more money selling vaccines).

 3. The Vaccine-Friendly Plan, which I co-wrote with Paul Thomas, M.D., is the go-to resource for vaccine information, as well as detailed (and referenced) information about what every parent needs to know to raise a child with a healthy immune system and an intact brain.

 3 articles to read if you’re wondering about vaccines

-- Flu Vaccines in Pregnancy by Cindy Schneider, M.D.
+- Should You Get the Flu Vaccine During Pregnancy? by Cindy Schneider, M.D.

 - Why Medical Doctors Are Concerned We’re Doing Too Many Too Soon